-Monday 19 June 2023
+Monday, 19 June 2023

 Father's Day: My 2 Cents

 I just remembered something yesterday on Father's Day, and I didn't want to 'preach' about it then, because I don't want to be one of "those women" accused of trying to steal the shine from men on their special day.
-My colleague Tondani actually commented l that Mother's Day is always a very peaceful occasion, with people showing their love to the women in their lives.
+My colleague Tondani actually commented that Mother's Day is always a very peaceful occasion, with people showing their love to the women in their lives.

-Come Father's Day, the mood becomes very combative and there's blood on the streets, especially when the mom-dads hijack the day to vent about deadbeat dad's and pat themselves on the back for stepping up to the plate and wearing both mom and dad hats for their offspring.
+Come Father's Day, the mood becomes very combative and there's blood on the streets, especially when the mom-dads hijack the day to vent about deadbeat dads and pat themselves on the back for stepping up to the plate and wearing both mom and dad hats for their offspring.
 I'll reserve my comments on this, at least for now, because my real issue is about how most men aren't equipped or don't equip themselves to be parents in the absence of their children's mothers.
 They can only parent effectively in the presence of a woman.
-Boogles the mind how they're then touted as the heads of the house.
+Boggles the mind how they're then touted as the heads of the house.
 This obviously doesn't apply to every man.
 I was raised by a very hands-on father who would sweep the house, cook, do the dishes, nurse me back to health during my asthma crises, and am aware there are many such dads.
 But the majority 👐🏾.

 Tragedy befell a young family very close to mine and the outcome caused us all so much distress.
 The mother died in her prime and left two very young children.
 After her funeral, the children were split between two relatives that live very far from each other, because it would have been burdensome for both of them to go to one family.
 Of bigger concern was the consensus that the father couldn't look after his children by himself without his wife.
 So not only had the poor kids lost their mom, but they also ended up losing their dad and each other.
-They'll grow up without a bond and probably don't even remember each other's faces anymore.
+They'll grow up without a bond and probably won't even remember each other's faces anymore.
 If it were up to me, I'd have preferred for another plan that didn't involve separating the children from each other and their father to be made.
 If the tables were turned, people would never take the children away from their mother to be raised by other relatives because the father had passed away.
 Regardless of the circumstances - whether the mom has a full-time job or is unemployed, the children would stay with her, unless of course there are exceptional circumstances.
 In most instances.
 The removal of a mother from a household strongly mirrors the death of the queen bee in a hive.

 In her absence, the hive goes into total chaos.
 But we're not bees.
-We're human being s and both parents must be capable of independently steering the ship should need arise.
+We're human beings and both parents must be capable of independently steering the ship should need arise.

 Some men do fight to keep their children following their wives' demise, but there's usually a lot of pressure or expectation for them to quickly bounce back and find another mother for their children, because of the general belief that they won't cope on their own.
 Some families even donate the wife's sister to the widowed man so that she can help raise the children.
 Excuses are created for men to find new companions as soon as possible - "for the children and for stability".
 If a woman loses her husband, however, the general expectation is for her to not rush back to the dating scene.
 They'll say chimbomira zvechibhishu ucheme murume nekuchengeta vana.
 Hello, how about finding a dad for the kids🤷🏾♀️?
 Who said women don't also need to he stabilised?